au-nlp/project-milestone-p2-group13/README.md

 ## Methods

 The project will be evaluating 5 different models, which all have in common that they are have a very high download rate on huggingface.co[2].
 The 5 models are bart-large [3], T5 small [4], Bart base [5], Pegasus [6], and T5 Small [7].
 The models will be evaluated on the following metrics: Rogue[8], BLEURT[9], GLUE[10], NOIR[11], BERT-Score[12], BLEU[13].
 The models will be evaluated on the TL;DR [1] dataset.
 This dataset consists of entries with a prompt and then a completion.
-The prompt is a text that must be summarized, and this prompt and it summarization have the same semantic information
+The prompt is a text that must be summarized, and this prompt and it summarization have the same semantic information as the prompt.
+Not all topics are represented equally in the dataset and to ensure equal representation of topics we will use 114 prompts from each topic, as this is the amount of topics in the least represented topic.
+We will be using the training part of the dataset in order to maximize the amount of data to evaluate the models on.
+Using the training part of the dataset is not causing problems as none of the models are trained on this dataset.

 ## Timeline